Eyewitness to Waterloo

 Posted on 7th February 2021

 In late February 1815, the former Emperor of France Napoleon Bonaparte escaped his exile on the island of Elba landing on the mainland near Cannes.
 Upon learning that the forces sent to intercept him had since joined his ranks King Louis XVIII took fright and fled Paris.
-He was perhaps right to do so for restored to the throne by Allied bayonets the Bourbons were deeply unpopular and the people were quick to rally behind their former Emperor who had once made them so proud.
+He was perhaps right to do so for restored to the throne by Allied bayonets he was deeply unpopular and the people were quick to rally behind their former Emperor who had once made them so proud.

 By the summer he had reconstituted his army to something of its former glory and on 16 June he routed the Prussian Army at Ligny.
 Badly mauled he assumed they would retreat eastwards to protect their lines of communication and so now turned to confront the British Army commanded by the Duke of Wellington that had taken up a position near the village of Waterloo south of Brussels - as the two armies faced one another the fate of Europe lay in the balance.